ccolon/disruptsc/README.md

 The edge's geometry is *LineString*, the node's geometry is *Point*.

-Nodes should contains at least the following attributes:
+Nodes should contain at least the following attributes:
 - `id`: int, one unique id per mode

-Edges should contains at least the following attributes:
+Edges should contain at least the following attributes:
 - `id`: int, one unique id per mode
 - `surface`: paved or unpaved.
 If unknown you can put everything as "paved"
 - `class`: class category, for instance primary, secondary, etc. If unknown you can leave it empty.